 This Brown Rice Chicken Biryani is a healthier version of my popular Chicken Biryani.
-It is cooked with brown basmati rice, chicken breasts, fresh herbs and warm aromatic spices.
-Served with a cooling raita this my favorite feel-good comfort food!
+It is cooked with brown basmati rice, chicken breasts, fresh herbs, and warm aromatic spices.
+Served with cooling raita this is a fav feel-good comfort food!

 After posting my Instant Pot Chicken Biryani recipe I received so many questions on how to make this with brown rice.
 My initial thinking was that it is not going to work out with the flavors and moreover the textures with the chicken and Rice cooking together.

 Then I started experimenting with brown rice.
-More I started cooking with it, I figired out that soaking it can drastically change the cooking time especially with Instant Pot.
+The more I started cooking with it, I figured out that soaking it can drastically change the cooking time, especially with Instant Pot.
 After a few tries, I was able to come up with this recipe that has tender cooked chicken with perfectly cooked brown rice.

 I would have never thought of making Biryani with brown rice if not for you guys, so THANK YOU!!
 This delicious biryani is now on repeat in my kitchen.